kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW6.md

 To optimise:

- - List item
-You can modify source code to reduce loops
+- You can modify source code to reduce loops
-* optimise how data is handled, some repetitive tasks can be cached or skipped entirely.
+- Optimise how data is handled, some repetitive tasks can be cached or skipped entirely.
-* real data is annotated with scores ([https://genome.ucsc.edu/FAQ/FAQformat.html#format12](https://genome.ucsc.edu/FAQ/FAQformat.html#format12)), you can greatly reduce the search space, by choosing some top of more trustworthy peaks.
+- Teal data is annotated with scores ([https://genome.ucsc.edu/FAQ/FAQformat.html#format12](https://genome.ucsc.edu/FAQ/FAQformat.html#format12)). you can greatly reduce the search space, by choosing some top of more trustworthy peaks.
 You can validate your solution at: http://rosalind.info/problems/ba2g/

 Get real data from [here](https://1drv.ms/f/s!AmCRrTXF10_MgXFZ4mpjd0btzSJd), motif length to search for is k = 18